-German Bundestag President appointment puts spotlight on gender inequality | DW | 20.10.2021
+German Bundestag president appointment puts spotlight on gender inequality | DW | 20.10.2021

 Angela Merkel's final Cabinet set up after the previous general election was almost gender-balanced: It consisted of seven female ministers and nine male ministers.

-A few weeks ago SPD MP Aydan Özuguz had been touted as a possible candidate for Bundestag President.
+A few weeks ago SPD MP Aydan Özuguz had been touted as a possible candidate for Bundestag president.
 The 54-year-old politician is of Turkish origin and one of the founding members of the SPD's group of Muslim parliamentarians.
-30% of the members of the social democrat parliamentary group have an migration background. Özuguz is now being touted to become one of several deputy presidents.
+Thirty percent of the members of the SPD's Bundestag members have a migration background. Özuguz is now being touted to become one of several deputy presidents.

 Diversity in representation has been one of the hotly debated issues in German party politics.